pvandervelde/mindvortex/src/posts/2017-08-13-Software-development-pipeline-Design-introduction.md

 customer support and others are not included in the discussion.
-While these systems are essential in application development and deployment each of these systems spans a large enough area that it warrants a more thorough discussion than can be given in this post.
+While these systems are essential in application development and deployment each of these systems spans a large enough area that it warrants a more thorough discussion than can be given in this post series.

-Additionally the following terms will be used throughout this post:
+Additionally the following terms will be used throughout this post series:

 - Input set - A collection of information that is provided to the pipeline to start the process of turning these generating the desired artefacts.
 An input set may consist